Pennsylvania Lottery winners claimed over $2.3B from scratch-offs, record jackpots seen - NewsBreak

 The year started strong for Pennsylvanians when a Chester County man won $1M at “Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest” and became the “ Powerball First Millionaire of the Y ear. “

 Pennsylvanians ended up claiming more than $2.3 BILLION just from Scratch-Off lottery games over the year.
 The biggest month was March , claiming $236 million.
-The lightest was October with $195 million, likely due to people playing for the historic Powerball jackpots.Pennsylvania gas tax set to auto-increase for 2023
+The lightest was October with $195 million, likely due to people playing for the historic Powerball jackpots.Local fire department warns of new phone scam

 While the historic Powerball jackpot was won by someone who bought a ticket in California, six tickets worth $1.5 million were sold in Pennsylvania for that very drawing.